 Diverse needs call for diverse solutions.
 That is why ARMOR offers over 12 types of ARMOR WRAP® papers to choose from for your specific VCI needs.
 Some VCI manufacturers incorrectly claim that a single formulation will protect everything from steel to copper, others are vague or cannot tell you how much VCI is actually in the product.
 The fact is no single VCI formulation for paper can provide true corrosion-free protection for all metals and applications.

-Due to the abundance of metals available, as well as the numerous coolants, washes, rust preventative oils and other substances used within a manufacturing process, it is important to check VCI compatibility with these substances ARMOR VCI products rarely react with any of these elements, occasionally there may be factors that either react adversely with a particular VCI formula or react to diminish the VCI performance.
+Due to the abundance of metals available, as well as the numerous coolants, washes, rust preventative oils and other substances used within a manufacturing process, it is important to check VCI compatibility with these substances.
+While it is rare, on occasion there may be factors that either react adversely with a particular VCI formula or react to diminish the performance of an ARMOR VCI product.

-Armor Protective Packaging® offers full-service, in-house, accelerated corrosion testing at NO CHARGE to its customers.
-We have two distinct methods to subject parts to accelerated conditions including a 100% humidity chamber and the traditional method of ovens with humidity features.
+ARMOR offers full-service, in-house, accelerated corrosion testing at NO CHARGE to its customers.
+We use two, distinct methods to subject metal parts to accelerated conditions–a humidity chamber controlled at 98°F – 105°F and maintaining a relative humidity of 95 – 99% and traditional ovens with humidity features.